smart-data-models/dataModel.Agrifood/AgriParcel/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `area`:   - `areaServed`: The geographic area where a service or offered item is provided.  - `belongsTo`:   - `category`:   - `cropStatus`:   - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `area`: The area of the parcel nominally in square meters.  - `areaServed`: The geographic area where a service or offered item is provided  - `belongsTo`: Entity the item belongs to  - `category`: The category of the parcel of land e.g.: **arable, grassland, vineyard, orchard, mixed crop, lowland, upland, set-aside, forestry, wetland.**  - `cropStatus`: Enum:'seeded, justBorn, growing, maturing, readyForHarvesting'.
+A choice from an enumerated list describing the crop planting status  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `hasAgriCrop`:   - `hasAgriParcelChildren`:   - `hasAgriParcelParent`:   - `hasAgriSoil`:   - `hasDevices`:   - `id`:   - `lastPlantedAt`:   - `location`:   - `name`: The name of this item.  - `ownedBy`:   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `relatedSource`: List of IDs the current entity may have in external applications  - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity Type
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `hasAgriCrop`: Reference to the crop associated with this parcel  - `hasAgriParcelChildren`: Related sub AgriParcel records to which this entity relates  - `hasAgriParcelParent`: Reference to the parent AgriParcel  - `hasAgriSoil`: Reference to the soil associated with this parcel of land  - `hasDevices`: Reference to the IoT devices associated with this parcel i.e. sensors, controls.  - `id`: Unique identifier of the entity  - `lastPlantedAt`: Indicates the date when the crop was last planted  - `location`:   - `name`: The name of this item.  - `ownedBy`: Owner (Person or Organization) of the item  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `relatedSource`: List of IDs the current entity may have in external applications  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity Type.
+It has to be AgriParcel
 Required properties
-- `area`  - `hasAgriCrop`  - `id`  - `location`  - `type`  ## Data Model description of properties
+- `area`  - `hasAgriCrop`  - `id`  - `location`  - `type`
+This entity is primarily associated with the agricultural vertical and related IoT applications.
+## Data Model description of properties
 Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml